-EL activities must meet the six guiding principles, outlined by the Ministry of Training, Colleges, and Universities (MTCU).
+EL activities must meet the six guiding principles, outlined by the Ministry of Colleges and Universities (MCU).
 These principles are:

 - The student is in a workplace or simulated workplace.

 - The student is exposed to authentic demands that improve their employability, interpersonal skills and transition to the workforce.